sigmod/sqlpp/document.md

       { "$1": "MargaritaStoddard", "alias": "Margarita" }
     ]

-In the result, "$1" is the generated name for `substr(user.name, 1)`, while "alias" is the generated name for `substr(user.name, 1)`.
+In the result, `$1` is the generated name for `substr(user.name, 1)`, while `alias` is the generated name for `substr(user.name, 1)`.

 ### <a id="Abbreviatory_field_access_expressions">Abbreviatory field access expressions
-Similar to standard SQL, field access expressions can be abbreviatory in many places where there is no ambiguity.
+Similar to standard SQL, field access expressions can be abbreviatory when there is no ambiguity.
 In the next example, variable `user` is the only possible variable reference for field `name` and `alias` and thus it can be omitted in the query.

 #### Example